MicrosoftDocs/defender-docs/defender-office-365/tenant-allow-block-list-email-spoof-configure.md

 >
 > When the entity in the allow entry is encountered again (during mail flow or at time of click), all filters associated with that entity are overridden.
 >
-> By default, allow entries for domains and email addresses exist for 30 days.
-During those 30 days, Microsoft learns from the allow entries and [removes them or automatically extends them](https://techcommunity.microsoft.com/t5/microsoft-defender-for-office/automatic-tenant-allow-block-list-expiration-management-is-now/ba-p/3723447).
-After Microsoft learns from the removed allow entries, messages that contain those entities are delivered, unless something else in the message is detected as malicious.
+> By default, allow entries for domains and email addresses, files, and URLs exist for 45 days after last used date.
+Whenever the entity is encountered during mailflow or time of click and the entity has not been learned to be clean by the filtering, the allow entry will kick in and in the real time the last used date will be updated.
+So the 45 day after last used date will keep the allow entry for 45 days after the filtering system has learned the entity to be clean and you will have full visibility into it.
 >
 > During mail flow, if messages containing the allowed entity pass other checks in the filtering stack, the messages will be delivered.
 For example, if a message passes [email authentication checks](email-authentication-about.md), URL filtering, and file filtering, the message is delivered if it's also from an allowed sender.